Back to Library

 A black bird‑driver (the rook) transports Margarita in a flying car, lands it in a cemetery and crashes it into a ravine before disappearing.

-Baron Meigel
+Baron MeigelmaleDIED

 Employee of the Spectacles Commission, invited by Woland, killed at midnight with his blood filling a cup.
 Baron Meigel enters apartment 50 as a guest, disappears, and later his charred corpse is found on the burning parquet after the cat’s firefight.